Umbrella Company in Grenada

 Step 2: You will receive a confirmation email.
 Read and click the link provided in the email to complete your registration.

-Step 3: Log-in to the E-filing system.
+Step 3: Log-in to the E-filing system(link is external).

 Step 4: Use the e-declaration module to file your Individual Income Tax return.
 To do this you will be required to have the following documents: